bmachek/lrc-ai-assistant/README.md

 * **gemini-1.5-pro**: If you want the best results, and are willing to pay for big amounts of photos.
 * **gemini-1.5-flash**: If you want very good results for free.
 * ~~**ChatGPT**: IMHO it doesn't make sense to use this model for now, as the results turn out to be very generic.~~

-## Phrases
-You can adapt the phrases sent to Google / OpenAI to your likings in the module manager dialog.

-### A few examples:
-### Title
-* Generate an image title using the location
-* Generate an image title using the recognized buildings
-### Caption
-* Generate an image caption including recognized location, buildings and persons.
-### Keywords
-* The keywords phrase cannot be adapted yet, due to the necessary special format of the phrase.

 ## Google rate limits
 The free version of gemini-flash-1.5 is limited to 1500 prompts per day.